 Some people who have dogs wonder how much pineapple to give the dog to stop eating poop.
 This idea goes by the name "Bromelain Hypothesis."
 Some think bromelain changes the taste of stool, making it less appealing to the dog.

-Still, science hasn’t backed up how well pineapple actually stops this habit.
+Still, science hasn't backed up how well pineapple actually stops this habit.
 Swallowing feces usually ties back to stress, lack of mental stimulation, or health problems such as poor nutrient absorption.
-Even if things like Inulin or L-Glutamine support gut health and maintain gut integrity, keeping pets away from their own waste isn’t something pineapple can reliably solve.
+Even if things like Inulin or L-Glutamine support complete dog gut health guide and maintain gut integrity, keeping pets away from their own waste isn't something pineapple can reliably solve.

 Fresh vs. Canned vs. Pink Pineapple